tboulet/tboulet/README.md

 ## Educational Purposes Projects 🎓

 - [Creation and teaching of courses on AI and Reinforcement Learning](https://github.com/tboulet/Formation-Reinforcement-Learning).
+- Template : a [template](https://github.com/tboulet/research-project-template) for starting Research Projects with good code practice and usefull tips.
 - Web App : A [playground for Reinforcement Learning](https://share.streamlit.io/tboulet/formation-reinforcement-learning/main/app.py) algorithms.
 It is a simple app that allows you to play with different environments, algorithms, and hyperparameters.
 - A [Gridworld Reinforcement Learning Environment and Framework](https://github.com/tboulet/gridworld_rl).